 You can use the AppStream filter with content lifecycle management (CLM) to transform modular repositories into regular repositories.
+Make sure to include python:3.6 using an AppStream filter if you want to use spacecmd on the clients.

 Alternatively, you can use Salt states to manage modular packages on Salt clients, or use the dnf command on the client.
-For more information about CLM, see [ Administration > Content-lifecycle > ].
+For more information about CLM, see Administration > Content-lifecycle.